 A half day workshop sharing good practice and underpinned with real experiences.
 Objective of the workshop is to come up with a recruitment and retention plan for your tower, hub or local area.

 A flexible half day workshop.
-By the end of the workshop each participant should have a structure to follow, and ideas on how to either support a small group starting to use handbells or have started their own handbell journey.
+By the end of the workshop each participant should have a structure to follow, and ideas on how to either: start their own handbell journey, explore handbells as an aid to teaching tower-bell ringing, and/or start a handbell group.